Xanthan gum: History

-Xanthan gum was discovered by Allene Rosalind Jeanes and her research team at the United States Department of Agriculture and brought into commercial production by CP Kelco in the early 1960s under the trade name Kelzan, remaining the only manufacturer in the US.
+Xanthan gum was discovered by Allene Rosalind Jeanes and her research team at the United States Department of Agriculture and brought into commercial production by CP Kelco in the early 1960s under the trade name Kelzan, remaining the only manufacturer in the United States.
 It was approved for use in foods in 1968 and is accepted as a safe food additive in the US, Canada, European countries, and many other countries, with E number E415 and CAS number 11138-66-2.

 Xanthan gum derives its name from the species of bacteria used during the fermentation process, Xanthomonas campestris.

 Uses

 The addition of 1% xanthan gum can produce a significant increase in the viscosity of a liquid.

 In foods, xanthan gum is a common ingredient in salad dressings and sauces.
 It helps to prevent oil separation by stabilizing the emulsion, although it is not an emulsifier.
 Xanthan gum also helps suspend solid particles, such as spices, and it helps create the desired texture in many ice creams.
 Toothpaste often contains xanthan gum as a binder to keep the product uniform.
 Xanthan gum also helps thicken commercial egg substitutes made from egg whites by replacing the fat and emulsifiers found in yolks.
 It is also a preferred method of thickening liquids for those with swallowing disorders, since it does not change the color or flavor of foods or beverages at typical use levels.
 In gluten-free baking, xanthan gum is used to give the dough or batter the stickiness that would otherwise be achieved with gluten.
 In most foods, it is used at concentrations of 0.5% or less.
 Xanthan gum is used in a wide range of food products, such as sauces, dressings, meat and poultry products, bakery products, confectionery products, beverages, dairy products, and others.

-In the oil industry, xanthan gum is used in large quantities to thicken drilling mud.
+In the petroleum industry, xanthan gum is used in large quantities to thicken drilling mud.
 These fluids carry the solids cut by the drilling bit to the surface.
-Xanthan gum provides improved "low end" rheology.
+Xanthan gum provides improved low velocity, or "low end", rheology.
 When circulation stops, the solids remain suspended in the drilling fluid.
-The widespread use of horizontal drilling and the demand for good control of drilled solids has led to its expanded use.
+The widespread use of slant drilling and the demand for good control of drilled solids has led to its expanded use.
 It has been added to concrete poured underwater in order to increase its viscosity and prevent washout.

 In cosmetics, xanthan gum is used to prepare water gels.
 It is also used in oil-in-water emulsions to enhance droplet coalescence.
 Xanthan gum is under preliminary research for its potential uses in tissue engineering to construct hydrogels and scaffolds supporting three-dimensional tissue formation.
 Furthermore, thiolated xanthan gum (see thiomers) has shown potential for drug delivery, since by the covalent attachment of thiol groups to this polysaccharide, high mucoadhesive and permeation enhancing properties can be introduced.